adamveld12/XnaContentCompiler/README.md

   * help
     Prints each command and a description

+## Currently supported types:

+* Image Files: *.bmp, *.jpg, *.png, *.tga, *.dds
+* Audio Files: *.wav, *.mp3, *.wma
+* SpriteFont Files: *.spritefont
+There are more types that are supported by the XNA Content Pipeline, but they do not have all the UI features yet.
+If you need a new type, just create an issue or pull request.

 There are a few caveats here, namely the watch command isn't implemented yet and anything ending with .xml, .ini or .config gets 1 to 1 copied from the